-In and around Edinburgh – Apart from the castle, the City of Edinburgh has a multitude of visitor attractions.
-5 more castles, 25 museums, 2 cathedrals, Holyrood Palace and the Edinburgh Dungeon.
+Apart from the castle, the City has a multitude of visitor attractions, including 5 more castles, 25 museums, 2 cathedrals, Holyrood Palace and the Edinburgh Dungeon.

 UK City of Architecture and Design in 1999, and second only to London for UK shopping.
-26 museums, 20 parks, Science Centre and Historic Houses.
-Home to Scottish Ballet and Scottish Opera.
-Read More
+Museums, parks, science centre, historic houses, ballet and opera.

-A popular destination for those seeking Scottish attractions, with 17 museums, 11 art galleries, 5 nature reserves, 4 wildlife parks and 16 gardens.
-Relax in this unspoilt corner of the country.
+A popular destination for Scottish attractions, with 17 museums, 11 art galleries, 5 nature reserves, 4 wildlife parks and 16 gardens.
+An unspoiled corner of the country.

-In and around The Highlands & Skye – Breathtaking panoramic views, a leisurely pace, but yet plenty to see and do.
+You’ll enjoy breathtaking panoramic views, a leisurely pace, but with plenty to see and do.
 24 museums, 17 nature reserves, 14 galleries, 5 wildlife parks, 6 castles and 3 lochs.